Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis

-In SSL parlance, a modified version of an input (augmented, masked, etc.) is called a `view'.
-This work adopts this terminology whenever it needs to specifically mention the view, and denotes it by $\Tilde{x}$.
-If it is required to mention more than one view from the same input, they are differentiated by a superscript, for example, $\Tilde{x}^{(1)}$ and $\Tilde{x}^{(2)}$ are two different views of $x$.
+\textbf{Notation}: A batch of input is denoted by $x \in \mathbb{R}^{B \times T \times F}$, where $B$ is the batch size, $F$ is the number of frequency bins, and $T$ indicates the number of time frames.
+A corresponding batch of labels is denoted by $y \in \{1, \dots, C\}^{B \times T}$, which is a sequence of $C-1$ individual-specific syllable categories plus the background class for $T$ time frames.
+The background is assigned to originally unlabeled time frames~\cite{cohen2022automated}.
+In SSL parlance, a modified version of an input (e.g., augmented or masked) is called a `view'.
+This work adopts this terminology to specify the view and denotes it by $\Tilde{x}$.
+If it is necessary to mention more than one view of the same input, they are distinguished by a superscript, e.g., $\Tilde{x}^{(1)}$ and $\Tilde{x}^{(2)}$ denote two views of $x$.